bruunand/travelscanner/README.md

 # travelscanner
 Last minute travel scanner for Danish travel agencies and scanners.
+Mainly a research project dedicated to determining prices of last minute travels.
+Intended for running on local machines/servers, not designed for commercial use.

 ## Current features
 - Crawl travels from Travelmarket